 Murphy Ranch Trail

-And it’s famous for a reason: The graffiti-filled ruins contain a wealthy amount of American history as the trail was actually the base of a 1930’s Nazi Compound.
+And it’s famous for a reason: The graffiti-filled ruins contain a wealthy amount of American history as the trail was actually the base of a 1930’s far-right Compound.

 I, of course, chose the stairway to hell, as I eloquently put it.
 (It’s much more fun than continuing down a linear road in my opinion.)